lucashenrique01/Consumer-Class/README.md

 ## Recursos

-For now, this class only has the function of listening to a specific topic and returning all new messages that arrive at the broker.
+This class has the function of listening to a specific topic and returning all new messages that arrive at the broker.
+After to receive a message it is persisted in MySQL database and we have a function to check if this message exists in database.
+Case it exists it is only ignored, case not it is persisted.
+Thus ensuring the idempotence of the event

 And to do that you enter the **broker address** and the **topic name** through environment variables.